 The Individualized Approach To Savings

 In addition to the five areas mentioned above, an aircraft management company can significantly lower maintenance costs while continuing to maximize an owner’s use of the aircraft.
-“An aircraft management company that offers in-house maintenance will be able to save a jet owner over the long-term by decreasing the number of cycles imposed on an aircraft and increasing efficiency,” says Daniel.
+“An aircraft management company that offers in-house maintenance will be able to save a jet owner over the long-term by decreasing the number of cycles imposed on an aircraft and increasing dispatch reliability,” says Daniel.

 Daniel’s role at Clay Lacy looks at both qualitative and quantitative data regarding each aircraft in the managed fleet.
 Subsequently, the information gathered is used to choose the best course of action for projected long-term savings, as well as operational goal achievement.
-“Some owner’s raise concerns over being part of a large managed fleet but at Clay Lacy, we can achieve both the cost-savings benefits of a large organization with the familiarity and comfort exhibited by a small management firm,” says Joe Barber, Director of Aircraft Management at Clay Lacy Aviation.
+“Some owner’s raise concerns over being part of a large managed fleet but at Clay Lacy, we can achieve both the cost-savings benefits of a large organization with the familiarity and comfort exhibited by a small management firm,” says Joe Barber, Vice President of Fleet Development at Clay Lacy Aviation.
 “This ability to translate what seems to be two opposing entities is possible through the system of support we employ for each aircraft.
 Every aircraft owner has a professional and specialized team, available at any time; day or night.
 “We have the resources and relationships available to give our owner’s the ownership experience that they deserve and desire.”